Lythom/capsule/README.md

 - Add rotation and mirror to standard capsule if their content support it (ie. basic block or whitelisted tile entity).
 - Add starter capsule mechanic and a default starter.
 - Add new loots !
 Remove the `config/capsule/loot` folder to get the new ones !
+- Add Loot now can be charged (pre-filled) blueprints instead of one use capsules.
 - Add preconfigured blueprint recipes.
 Check JEI for blueprints !
 Blocks used in the structure are given back.
 - Add Immersive engineering, Immersive Tech and Immersive Petroleum multiblocks as preconfigured blueprint (only when the mod is loaded).
 - Add a few vanilla based preconfigured blueprints.